km49142/km49142/README.md

 ## 🎓 About Me

-I'm a Junior currently pursuing a Bachelor of Science in Computer Science at the [University of Georgia](https://www.uga.edu/) (Expected graduation: July 2027).
+I'm a Junior currently pursuing a Bachelor of Science in Computer Science and a Master's of Artificial Intelligence at the [University of Georgia](https://www.uga.edu/) (Expected graduation: May 2027).
 With experience across back-end, machine learning, artificial intelligence, and software development, I enjoy building impactful solutions that bridge technology with real-world problems.

 ## 🏆 Achievements & Awards